 The GTXE2_COMMON instantiations should be performed in the gtwizard_v2_1.v file for Verilog, or gtwizard_v2_1.vhd for VHDL (gtwizard_v2_1 is the default name that will be replaced with the name that the user gives to the design on page 1 of the wizard).
 The GTXE2_COMMON instantiation can be obtained from a wizard example design that uses QPLL (example "gt_wizard_v2_2.v" and "gt_wizard_v2_2.vhd" files are attached where two GTXE2_COMMON's are instantiated).

 This applies to (and the work-around is required for) all 7 series FPGA GTX silicon versions - Initial ES, General ES, Production silicon.
 The GTXE2_COMMON module is automatically instantiated when using the 7 series FPGA Transceiver Wizard v2.2 or later in ISE 14.2/Vivado 2012.2 tools or later for General ES or Production silicon.
+There have been instances in later software where the GTXE2_COMMON block is not placed correctly so that the BIAS_CFG will not be set correctly.
+In this case the software does issue a critical warning.
+See (Xilinx Answer 60638) for further explanation.
 For Initial ES silicon, v1.5 Rev 2 automatically instantiates the GTXE2_COMMON.
 When using other tool/wizard versions, the GTXE2_COMMON must be instantiated as described above.

 IBUFDS_GTE2 Use Model Change